xinyiyu/FAsy-Video-Marketing/README.md

     In this step, for 'ferplus', I use multiprocessing with CPU (~15 minutes for all frames); for 'emonet', both CPU and GPU (single or multiple) are supported, and videos will be process in a loop (GPU is recommended and it takes ~5 minutes for all frames with 4 GPUs and batch size 64).

-    Finally, the structure of `results/` folder will be:
+    Finally, the structure of `test` folder will be:

     ```
     Structure:
-    results/
+    test/
     |-- freq1_pre_filter.txt
     |-- freq1_frames/
     |   |-- <video_1>/